-“Save the chef of aspiring chef in your life a trip to the farmers market for fresh ingredients,” she said.
-“You can pick up an herb garden kit with cilantro, basil, rosemary and oregano for $19.99 at Target.
+“Save the chef or aspiring chef in your life a trip to the farmers market for fresh ingredients,” she said.
+“You can pick up an herb garden kit at Target.
 Or grab seeds and supplies from your local hardware store to make a crafty DIY version.”

 Canadian personal finance blogger Alan Whitton suggests re-gifting mint-condition items that you — or your children, in the case of toys — might no longer want.

 “What potentially great toys for your nieces, nephews or your own kids do you have gathering dust in your basement?”
-He wrote.
+He said.
 “Do you feel funny about regifting?
 You shouldn’t.”

 - Are You Spending More Than the Average American on 25 Everyday Items?

 - Investors Bank’s Checking Accounts: Helping You Do More With Your Money